Visual_KI4KI_final

 Digitalisation

-“Using artificial intelligence does not have to be a large-scale project”
+“Using artificial intelligence doesn’t have to be a major project”

 Interview with Prof. Christian Hopmann